edgelesssys/contrast/docs/docs/examples/emojivoto.md

 contrast set -c "${coordinator}:1313" deployment/
 ```

-The CLI will use the embedded reference values to attest the Coordinator deployment
+The CLI will use the reference values from the manifest to attest the Coordinator deployment
 during the TLS handshake.
 If the connection succeeds, it's ensured that the Coordinator
 deployment hasn't been tampered with.